Have your snake’s eyes recently become cloudy or dull in color?

 This means the eye caps have been shed successfully – a good sign for your snake’s health and well-being.

-If you see holes instead of eye caps, search for them elsewhere in your snake’s tank.
+If you see holes instead of an eye cap, search for them elsewhere in your snake’s tank.

 If you don’t find them, there’s a chance your snake didn’t adequately shed.

-This might mean there’s a different reason your snake’s eyes are cloudy.
+This might mean there’s a different reason your snake has cloudy eyes.
 Keep reading to learn more!

 Retained Eye Caps

 If one or both of your snake’s eyes remain cloudy after it has shed, it may have retained eye caps (also called retained spectacles).

 This might happen because of low-humidity conditions in your snake’s tank.

 Snakes with bulging eyes, like ball pythons, are especially susceptible to old skin getting caught around their eyes.

 Retained eye caps are a concern, mainly if they stick around through more than one shed.